 Under the FDR and the comparative value methods, the market value of the units would need to be established at the start of the income year.
-It is noted that Retail Direct Property Syndicates each establish the market value of units as part of its annual and half yearly reporting to investors as at 30 June and 31 December each year.

 Most individual NZ Investors will have a 31 March income year.
 In this case, the legislation requires a market value to reflect the amount a willing purchaser would pay to acquire the investment in an arm's length acquisition at the time the value is being measured.
-Given the long term nature of the investments held, it may be that the valuation published at 30 June or 31 December is representative of the value at 31 March.
+Given that RDP 11 has not established the market value of its units, it may be that net assets value (NAV) contained in the financial reports is representative of the value at 31 March.
 Alternatively, the taxpayer may be required to apply the cost method.

-Treatment of distributions under the FDR method
+Treatment of distributions under FDR method

-For NZ income tax purposes, where the FDR method is used, any distributions made - whether from capital or current year income - should not impact the tax income calculation (i.e. 5% of the opening market value is taken irrespective of actual receipts in the period).
+For NZ income tax purposes, where the FDR method is used any distributions made - whether from capital or current year income - should not impact the tax income calculation (i.e. 5% of the opening market value is taken irrespective of actual receipts in the period).